 Heal is an instrumental album of chillout, lofi, drone and ambient tracks, made in the iOS app Auxy.

 Rest is an album of drones, made in various iPad apps.

 Peach is my first full-length album.
 Written, recorded, produced and mixed in my front room, it traces a narrative of moments of contact between people, and above all celebrates the small moments that make up a life.
 Although mostly conventionally produced, it features a computerised vocalist on its opening track which was directed to 'sing' using Twitter API data.
 It was described by the Guardian as 'the most human record of the year'.
 My track-by-track exploration of the album is available at Gold Flake Paint.

 Home features two old songs, a new song, and a cover of band the Mountain Goats, all arranged in the style of old-school video game music, or chiptune, and represents a homage to both the digital and analogue things that make you feel like you belong somewhere.

-It was released alongside a platformer game made in fantasy console PICO-8, which can be played here.
+It was released alongside a platformer game for fantasy console PICO-8, which can be played here.